nesi/training-environment/README.md

 ./deployment.sh create [workspace_name]
 ```

-By default 2 users will be created, `training1` and `training2`.
+By default 2 training user accounts will be created, `training1` and `training2`.
 Passwords for these users will be
 stored in the *users* sub-directory:

 ```